PDIS/transcript/2023-06-28-Interview-with-Yedioth-Ahronoth.md

 They are walking out.

 ### Interviewer:
 And books of history and Iran for the other side that ignored that there was, they were not Holocaust.
-I spoke a little bit with Anna about Taiwan attitude and I was so happy to hear that in school, there is in history lessons, in books, there is a part that spoke about Holocaust, about the murder of six million Jewish…
+I spoke a little bit with Abby about Taiwan attitude and I was so happy to hear that in school, there is in history lessons, in books, there is a part that spoke about Holocaust, about the murder of six million Jewish…

 ### Audrey Tang:
 Definitely.